Clark left off USA Basketball national team roster, AP Source says; Taurasi makes sixth Olympic team

 The decision was first reported by The Athletic.

-Clark does have some international experience with USA Basketball at a younger level, but she wasn't able to make the national training camp in Cleveland after she was invited because she was leading Iowa to the Final Four.
+Clark does have some international experience with USA Basketball at a younger level, but she couldn’t attend the national training camp in Cleveland after she was invited because she was leading Iowa to the Final Four.
 Clark finished her career as the NCAA’s Division I all-time scoring leader.

 Clark, now a rookie with the Indiana Fever, has drawn millions of new fans to women’s basketball in her college career and also in her young WNBA career.